-Students exiting from the ELL program have met one of the
+Students exiting from the ELL program have met one of the following criteria:

-following criteria:
+• received 5+ years of language instruction in the Surrey School District.
+School District annual language assessment and has been recommended for exit by his/her academic teachers.

-- received 5+ years of language instruction in the Surrey School District. - achieved a mark at the Bridging level on the Surrey School District annual language assessment and has been recommended for exit by his/her academic teachers. - approval of the School Based Team, in consultation with the ELL teacher.
+• approval of the School Based Team, in consultation with the ELL teacher.